 Stripe warning for creating a charge

-Throughout their entire knowledge base, Stripe includes custom elements that helps users try out the product without ever leaving the docs.
+Throughout their entire Stripe knowledge base, it includes custom elements that help users try out the product without ever leaving the docs.

 Card Element Quickstart documentation